wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/labview-setup.rst

 In the dialog box that appears, select all entries.
 The easiest way to do this is to de-select the "Products Only" check-box and select the check-box to the left of "Name".
 Click Remove.
 Wait for the uninstaller to complete and reboot if prompted.

+.. warning:: These instructions assume that no other National Instruments software is installed.
+If you have other National Instruments software installed, it is necessary to uncheck the software that should not be uninstalled.

 .. image:: images/labview/uninstall_select_components.png

 Getting LabVIEW installer